ussjoin/vota_fetcher/README.md

 A series of queries to fetch the relevant bits of the [ARRL 2023 Volunteers on the Air](https://vota.arrl.org/) databases; primarily, the callsign-to-ARRL-role mappings, but also the leaderboard.

 Also, the VOTA points database this produces (not the leaderboard), in the [results/](results/) folder.
+This copy was collected during time that the following provenance data was displayed on the [Call Sign Points](https://vota.arrl.org/callPoints.php) page: "Point information was last updated: 2023/10/16 21:39:24 UTC"

 ## Who did this?